SpeagleYao/Academic-Homepage/content/home/courses.md

   title: Reinforcement Learning
   url: ""
   description: >-
-    * Learn various of algorithms in RL and complete a project using DQN and PPO.
+    * Learn various of algorithms in RL

+    * Write code using taught algorithms to solve given problems

+    * Complete a [Project](#projects) using DQN and PPO to solve games

 ---